Greater Western Sydney Giants: Western Bulldogs

-The Giants have engaged in a bitter rivalry with the Western Bulldogs since the 2016 AFL season finals series.
+The Giants have engaged in a bitter rivalry with Western Bulldogs since the 2016 AFL season finals series.
 In the final moments of the first preliminary final, both teams were on top of each other trying to win the game, with the Bulldogs trying to make their first AFL grand final appearance in 55 years, while the Giants would be trying to make their first ever.
 Despite leading by 14 points at one stage in the final quarter, the Giants lost to the eventual premiers by six points.

 Since then, the two clubs would continue to play each other in the following seasons, with the Giants continuingly winning over the Bulldogs in heated games.
 In 2017, GWS star Toby Greene kicked Bulldogs player Luke Dahlhaus in the face while contesting a bouncing ball, starting an all-in brawl.
 It wasn't until round 22 of the 2019 home-and-away season that the Giants would be beaten by the Bulldogs again, on the same ground of that of the famous 2016 preliminary final.
 Three weeks later, in week one of the 2019 AFL finals series, the two faced off in the 2nd elimination final, where the Giants would thump the Bulldogs in a 58-point win.
 In that game, the Giants and Bulldogs would engage in fights on field with GWS player Toby Greene attacking Western Bulldogs captain Marcus Bontempelli in apparent retribution for Bontempelli fracturing part of the neck of Nick Haynes two games earlier in round 22, which the Bulldogs won by a similar margin.
 A similar event would occur in week 3 of the 2020 home-and-away season, where the two teams engaged in constant melees throughout a match that the Giants lost by 25 points.
+The overall series record stands at 12-7 in the Bulldogs favor.